simpler-env/SimplerEnv/README.md

 We also support creating sub-tasks such as `google_robot_pick_{horizontal/vertical/standing}_coke_can`, `google_robot_open_{top/middle/bottom}_drawer`, and `google_robot_close_{top/middle/bottom}_drawer`.

+By default, Google Robot environments use 3hz control, and Bridge environments use 5hz control.
+Simulation frequency is ~500hz.

 ## Customizing Evaluation Configs

 Please see `scripts/` for examples of how to customize evaluation configs.
 The inference script `real2sim/main_inference.py` supports advanced environment building and logging.
 For example, you can perform a sweep over object and robot poses for evaluation.
 (Note, however, varying robot poses is not meaningful under the visual matching evaluation setup.)